sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

  * Clarified that example Three.js plots in the documentation should use the `online=True` viewing option. [[https://trac.sagemath.org/ticket/30136|30136]] (Paul Masson)

+== Linear and multilinear algebra ==

+Sage has several specialized implementation classes for free modules and vector spaces.
+In Sage 9.2, the existing factory functions `FreeModule` and `VectorSpace` have been extended so that they cover two more cases.

 == Polyhedral geometry ==

 === New features ===